 The Essiac Circle of Friends

-Essiac North West and BE WELL Inspirations and Humbleweed have all contributed their time and effort to the Essiac Circle of Friends, a natural society of like-minded people continuing traditional native herbal healing in the spirit of the Seven Fires Prophecy.
+Essiac North West, BE WELL Inspirations and Humbleweed have all contributed their time and effort to the Essiac Circle of Friends, a natural society of like-minded people continuing traditional native herbal healing in the spirit of the Seven Fires Prophecy.
 The Essiac Circle of Friends is a cooperative effort to provide the highest quality Essiac tea herbs on the planet.
 It is not in itself a corporation or business but some of the people involved have started their own retail outlets to provide these high-quality herbs to the public [See ordering page].
 We are the people who planted, grew, harvested and supplied these high-quality herbs to those in need.
 The Circle has evolved over several years with various people contributing to it and then moving on in the ever-changing ebb and flow of life.

 Due to the high cost of growing, harvesting, clipping, drying, etc, of sheep sorrel roots and the high cost of suitable, unpolluted, organic land it is a challenge to keep up with the demand.
 We are currently planning the expansion of our current growing operations through our land purchase project in order to meet future demand.